Do I need to support SCA for my users?

 Step 3: Test dynamic authentication

 After you have finished implementing the new integration path, configure your Dynamic 3D Secure Radar rules to test your integration using 3D Secure test cards.
 Make sure to test both successful and unsuccessful authentication cases.

 Step 4: Notify your users and Stripe

 We recommend releasing an update for your users to let them know your payments solution is SCA-ready.
-You can share our guide to Strong Customer Authentication with your users to help them understand these regulatory changes.
+You can share the guide to Strong Customer Authentication with your users to help them understand these regulatory changes.
 When you’ve released an SCA-ready update, please let us know as well.